Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

 where $\h{V_L}$ is the Banach completion of $V_L$ for $L$ a bounded $R$-submodule of $V$.
-For instance, if $V$ is a normed $K$-vector space, then $\h{V^b}\cong \h{V}^b$ is its Banach completion, viewed as a complete bornological space.\\ \\ By \cite[Corollary 1.18]{BambozziCGT}, an object $V$ of $\mathscr{M}$ is complete if and only if $V^b$ is a complete bornological vector space.
-In particular, we can view the category of Fr\'echet spaces as a full subcategory of $\h{\B} c$.
+For instance, if $V$ is a normed $K$-vector space, then $\h{V^b}\cong \h{V}^b$ is its Banach completion, viewed as a complete bornological space.

+By \cite[Corollary 1.18]{BambozziCGT}, an object $V$ of $\mathscr{M}$ is complete if and only if $V^b$ is a complete bornological vector space.
+In particular, we can view the category of Fr\'echet spaces as a full subcategory of $\h{\B} c_K$.
 Still, the relation between bornological completion and topological completion might be subtle in general. \begin{lem} Let $V\in LCVS_K$.
-Then $\h{V}$ is the Hausdorff completion of $(\h{V^b})^t$.\\ If $V\in \mathscr{M}$, then $(\h{V^b})^t$ is Hausdorff, and the natural morphism $(\h{V^b})^t\to \h{V}$ (and hence $\h{V^b}\to \h{V}^b$) is injective. \end{lem} \begin{proof} First note that the adjunctions imply immediately that $\h{V}$ is the Hausdorff completion of $(\h{V^b})^t$.\\ If $V$ is metrisable, then $V^b$ is proper in the sense of \cite[p.
-112, Definition 5]{Houzel}.
-Let $\mathcal{B}$ be the set of bounded, $\pi$-adically separated $R$-submodules of $V^b$.
-Then by \cite[p.
-113, Remark after Proposition 17]{Houzel}, $\varinjlim_{B\in \mathcal{B}} \h{V_B}$ is already separated, so
+Then $\h{V}$ is the Hausdorff completion of $(\h{V^b})^t$.